An array of devices promises to reduce power consumption and give households respite from rising costs. But some work better than others

 Household energy bills are up about 40% over the past three years, resulting in a growing market for energy-saving devices.

 Eco kettles are some of the most popular, according to the online retailer Nigel’s Eco Store.
 The firm said it sold about 2,000 last year – up 2% from the previous year.
 It also reported a 44% increase in sales of door draught excluders and a 16% rise in “radiator boosters”.

 Hive, a company that allows households to control boilers via a mobile phone app, said that almost 100,000 homes – up 20,000 in three months – had installed its device.

 The Energy Saving Trust (EST), the advice service, said that the best measures can be cheap and easy to install.

 It said: “It does not cost much to significantly improve the energy-efficiency of your home.
 Some of the most cost- effective measures are less than 100 and you can recoup savings within a year.”

 A household taking advantage of these measures could save about 650 over the course of a year with typical costs adding up to about 450.

 A full list of recommended eco products can be found on the Which? by clicking here.

 Eco shower heads: You would think that showers were less energy-intensive than baths but some power showers can use more water in five minutes than it takes to fill a bath, according to Which?

 Water meters: You can ask your water supplier to install a meter if you do not have one already.
-This is normally free in England and Wales, unless big adjustments are needed to your house pipework.
+This is normally free in England and Wales unless big adjustments are needed to your house pipework.
 If you have been thinking about how you can switch your water supplier because you are not happy with your current service, then you will want to take a look around and see what is available in your area to get you ready to switch and speak to them about installing a meter.